juanfaca/Gender_Wage_Gap_Quantiles/README.md

 As you can see in the previous image.
 In average, **the wage gender gap was around 27% in 2022**.

 6. Now, quantile regression can give more information about this.
 The next plot shows values of wage gender gap across the salary distribution.
+The gender wage gap is not a flat variable.
+The graph shows that the larger the salary of the analysis group, the larger the gender wage gap is.

 ![image](https://github.com/juanfaca/Gender_Wage_Gap_Quantiles/assets/151573658/7dc3706d-4c50-4428-a285-a159888c7e68)